Start Here

 Have you ever browsed the web in a dream?
 I haven’t.
 Which makes me wonder if digital life registers as actual experience at all, or if it’s some strange limbo our psyches can’t even digest into dream material.

-I’m concerned about what we’re trading away.
+I’m concerned about what we’re trading away in our pursuit of progress.
 The woman walking her dog while watching a video on her phone.
 How corporate life systematically eliminates the conditions for flow states while claiming to want innovation.
-Attention isn’t something to be hacked, optimized, and monetized.
+Attention isn’t something to be monetized.

 Here, I write about sustained attention as a creative practice and a way of living.